Salaar: Part 1 – Ceasefire: Critical response

 Salaar: Part 1 – Ceasefire received generally positive reviews from critics.

+The film received praise for the direction, performances, storyline, action sequences, BGM and world building of Khansaar but received criticism for its First Half and similarities with Ugramm and KGF.

 Paul Nicodemus of The Times of India gave the film 3.5/5 and wrote "It is a riveting watch for those with a taste for grand and epic narratives.
 Fans of Prabhas and Prithviraj Sukumaran will find much to admire in this intense and captivating film.
 It's a film that will entertain and impress with its scale, but might require some patience in the initial stages."
 Janany K of India Today gave the film 3.5/5 and wrote "Salaar: Part 1 - Ceasefire is a mass masala action entertainer that celebrates Prabhas's stardom.
 Now, get ready for Salaar: Part 2 - Shouryaanga Parvam".
 S. Devasankar of Pinkvilla gave the film 3/5 and wrote "Prashanth Neel's Telugu debut is nothing short of a masterpiece, a visual spectacle.
 The film engages fans with brilliantly choreographed action sequences without losing track of the underlying story and drama.
 Prithviraj Sukumaran was right when he said that Salaar at its core is a drama.
 The drama definitely works out, and the filmmaker has hit it out of the park, with the help of his star-studded cast."